DRE2N/erethon-docs/src/content/docs/QuestsXL/actions.md

 ```

 ## message
-Sends a message to the player all event participants.
+Sends a message to the player or all event participants.

 ### Parameters: